Contents

 Method note

 Run rate ≠ recognized annual revenue.
-The $45B point is from Financial Times reporting citing unnamed sources, not an on-the-record statement by Anthropic's CEO or CFO.
-Highest CEO-confirmed Anthropic figure is $30B (Apr 2026).
+Anthropic's $47B run rate (May 2026) was disclosed by the company alongside its $65B Series H raise at a $965B valuation, superseding earlier Financial Times reporting of ~$45B citing unnamed sources.
 OpenAI Mar 2026 figure derived from the "$2B per month" disclosure in the company's funding announcement.

 India's $300B AI Shock